JessedeB/rent-a-ride/README.md

         - partials
             - navbar.blade.php

+## How do i start with a feature?
+1. Create an simple overview, think about the feature widely.
+2. Create a database diagram ( tablename, columns, primary / foreign keys, unique, constraints etc. ) and show this to @JessedeB
+3. Create a class diagram, what controllers / models / services etc. do you think the feature needs, discuss this with @JessedeB
+4. Implement the feature
+5. Create a pull request, and assign @JessedeB as reviewer

 ## Packages used
 More packages will be implemented later on, this list needs to be up-to-date